 Collect and document

-Reusing data is difficult if you don’t know what the data is about and how it was created.
-Therefore, it is important to provide appropriate data about your data (metadata) and also to keep track of changes to your data (version control)
+Reusing data and research software (i.e. from simple scripts to full libraries) is difficult if you don’t know what they are about and how they were created.
+Therefore, it is important to provide appropriate documentation including metadata about the data and software of your project and also to keep track of changes (version control).

 There are multiple types of metadata, for example: